 Administrative costs directly related to the project, for fiscal agent fees, or the authorizing official may not exceed 10% of a grant.

-Benefits of staff members employed by the sponsoring organization on a full-time basis should be listed as cost-share.
+The benefits of staff members employed by the sponsoring organization on a full-time basis should be listed as cost-share.

-Providing funding for staff members employed by the sponsoring organization on full-time basis is not an Ohio Humanities priority.
+Providing funding for staff members employed by the sponsoring organization on a full-time basis is not an Ohio Humanities priority.

 Organizations may employ interns or other similar individuals for this work.
 The following special rules apply: